-To assist the CEO of QIPL in the discharge of those responsibilities, an Executive Management team has been appointed as the CEO's direct report team.
-This team, along with other key roles in the business, form the Executive Committee.
+To assist the CEO of QIPL in the discharge of those responsibilities, an Executive Management team has been appointed.

-The Executive Committee meets on a monthly basis, and also holds weekly update calls.
+The Executive team meets on a monthly basis, and also holds weekly update calls.

-The CEO of QIPL is also assisted in the review and challenge of performance in the context of Risk Appetite as set by the QIPL Board (that is aligned to the Quilter plc risk appetite set by the Quilter plc Board) and to oversee, challenge and monitor the management of risk, including operational and regulatory risk, the adequacy of governance arrangements and the effectiveness of internal controls within QIPL by the Executive Risk Forum (ERF).
+The CEO of QIPL is also assisted in the review and challenge of performance in the context of Risk Appetite as set by the QIPL Board (that is aligned to the Quilter plc risk appetite set by the Quilter plc Board) and to oversee, challenge and monitor the management of risk, including operational and regulatory risk, the adequacy of governance arrangements and the effectiveness of internal controls within QIPL by the Executive team in dedicated Risk Forums.